oasci/pitt-biosc1540-2024f/content/lectures/15/index.md

 1. Molecular ensembles and their relevance.
 2. Maintaining thermodynamic equilibrium.
 3. Relaxation and production MD simulations.
-4. RMSD and RMSF as conformational changes and flexibility metricss.
+4. RMSD and RMSF as conformational changes and flexibility metrics.
 5. Relationship between probability and energy in simulations.

 ## Readings